Natural Ingredients You Should Use To Keep Stink Bugs Out Of Your House

 Prepare a spearmint essential oil deterrent

 Who doesn't love the fresh cool scent of spearmint?
 Apparently, stink bugs!
-They are strongly repelled by this odor, according to studies.
+They are strongly repelled by this odor, according the same 2013 article in the Journal of Applied Entomology.
 Spearmint is made up of over 50% carvone, which gives the plant its well-known aroma.
-As an added bonus, experts reveal that spearmint oil has been found effective against ants, mosquitoes, and spider mites.
+As an added bonus, per the Cornell Cooperative Extension, experts reveal that spearmint oil has been found effective against ants, mosquitoes, and spider mites.
 In fact, spearmint oil is approved for use in pesticides due to its effectiveness.
+In the Cornell study, spearmint oil was highly effective, repelling over 95% of stink bugs from attractant traps.

 Turn your spearmint essential oil into a DIY stink bug deterrent by mixing 10 drops of oil with 2 cups of water.
 This is best done in a spray bottle, as it makes application of the repellent much easier.
 Use the spearmint solution around the perimeter of the home to keep wandering stink bugs from crossing over the threshold from outdoors to indoors.
 Reapply the deterrent as needed, or after a rainfall, as this would wash the oil solution away.